 For students pursuing a career studying marine mammals, I have some advice (in no particular order):

 - Volunteer to gain experience, but choose the volunteer opportunity not based on an exotic field site or charismatic study species, but on the type and quality of the science being undertaken.
-Your volunteer experience does not necessarily need to be with marine mammals — if it involves the same types of methodology used in marine mammal research (e.g., radio tracking, small boat work, flying drones, photo-identification) it will be of value even if you really want to work with marine mammals.
+Your volunteer experience does not necessarily need to be with marine mammals — if it involves the same types of methodology used in marine mammal research (e.g., radio tracking, small boat work, flying drones, photo-identification, data analyses) it will be of value even if you really want to work with marine mammals.

 - If you are volunteering, ask for feedback on what you can do to learn more, improve your performance etc. It is amazing how few volunteers ever ask for feedback/suggestions.
 Note this also applies to jobs you are being paid for – ask for feedback on a regular basis.